sgreenhill/aria/doc/OMake.md

     OMake [ options ] { Module }

 to automatically locate and process the source for `Module`.
-Here `Module` is the module name, and the location and extension of the source file will be inferred from the project settings.
+Here `Module` is the module name, and the location and extension of the source file is inferred from the project settings.

 Alternatively: